 An electric kettle (also known as water cooker or electric water boiler) is an electric device with an internal heating element.

-What this means for washing them is that you can clean a traditional kettle with water and dish soap, but you should never immerse an electric kettle in water as this could damage the electrical components and pose a safety hazard.
+What this means for washing: you can clean a traditional kettle with water and dish soap, but you should never immerse an electric kettle in water (this could damage the electrical components and pose a safety hazard!).

-Other than that, the principle for descaling them on the inside is the same (follow instructions bellows).
+Other than that, the principle for descaling them on the inside is the same.

 Yes!
 In my experience, baking soda is slightly less effective as vinegar, lemon juice or citric acid when it comes to descaling, but it also works.